 Board members are reminded that the requirement is to "assess against" rather than "have regard to" the Monitor Quality Governance framework.
 If Monitor has evidence that a Board may not be meeting quality of healthcare requirements, it will explore the basis of our declaration which will include consideration of the potential commissioning of an external review of our processes.
 Since last financial year, we no longer have to submit a quarterly declaration, but given its prominence as part of the annual Board certification process, we will on at least a quarterly basis, bring to Board an assessment of our status in accordance with Monitor's best practice framework.
 For now, the Director of Corporate Services/Company Secretary will report to Board on that basis.
 Monitor are relying on our annual declaration within the Annual Plan so do not require a quarterly declaration, however, a declaration was required on 31st October 2013 in accordance with our Discretionary Requirements and the outcome of our final external assurance report from Monitor scored the Trust at 4.
 The Board approved a TMB recommendation of a score of 3.5 at their March meeting and supported further work that would result in a score of 3 by the end of June.
-Monitor have been advised that our score is now below 4.
+Monitor have been advised that our score is now below 4 and a report to Board in July 14 includes a TMB recommendation of the improvements delivered being sufficient to convert our score to 3.

 The Executive Director of Nursing will present an update on Learning Disabilities which is part of the Governance Declaration where Board are certifying against compliance with requirements regarding access to healthcare for people with a learning disability.
 The Trust has to be achieving all 6 criteria for meeting the needs of people with a learning disability, as detailed in the report, which are based on the recommendations set out in Healthcare for All (DH2008).
-Board are reminded of the importance of evidencing compliance in this area given the tight focus adopted by the CQC where previous reviews of learning disability services found that almost half were not meeting government standards with many failings being a direct result of care that was not centred on the individual or tailored to their needs.
+Board are reminded of the importance of evidencing compliance in this area given the tight focus adopted by the CQC nationally where previous reviews of learning disability services found that almost half were not meeting government standards with many failings being a direct result of care that was not centred on the individual or tailored to their needs.
 (See Appendix 1).
-The patient story to Board in March provided a robust account of the excellent work the Trust is doing in this area.
+The patient story to Board in March 14 provided a robust account of the excellent work the Trust is doing in this area.

 All other performance indicators which form part of the Governance Declaration are subject to monthly reporting to Board.
-The Quality and Safety quarterly report will refer to the regular CQC self-assessments, and the last equivalent IMR (Intelligent Monitoring Report) report is also presented to Board depicting the CQC view of the Trust at its last publication.
-Declaration 'not confirmed' has been presented as signed within the Board pack pending deliberations due retrospectively to cDiff and RTT breaches and the ongoing recovery programme regarding our Discretionary Requirements.
+The Quality and Safety quarterly report will refer to the regular CQC self assessments, and the last CQC Intelligent Monitoring report is also presented to Board depicting the CQC view of the Trust at its last publication (QRP now ceased) and which the Quality Committee reviewed at its July 14 meeting with a view to meeting focus prospectively.
+Declaration 'not confirmed' has been presented as signed within the Board pack pending deliberations due retrospectively to cDiff, A&E and RTT breaches and the ongoing recovery programme regarding our Discretionary Requirements and CQC inspection/action plan.